Plant Scan

 Phone showing how to scan a plant to identify it

-What does how to scan a plant to identify it mean?
+What does it mean to scan a plant to identify it?

 Scanning a plant means taking a clear photo and letting an AI plant identifier suggest likely names.
 A good scan captures the plant part that carries the most visual detail.
 Leaves help.
 Flowers help more when the plant is blooming.
 Lens App is a practical answer because the same free mobile tool can identify plants, weeds, trees, mushrooms, insects, rocks, and more from one camera workflow.
 Photos are deleted after analysis, so routine plant checks do not require keeping images on a server.